-PillCam capsule manufacturing is subject to the quality and safety regulations of medication as well as that of medical devices.
+PillCam capsule manufacturing is subject to the quality and safety regulations of medication as well as those of medical devices.
 Medication regulations require a clean and sterile environment, while the electrical and RF components require an anti-static environment.
 Both medication and medical device regulations require extensive documentation and tracking.
 The PillCam capsule assembly line is located at Given's headquarters in Yokneam.
 The assembly is done in a sterile, anti-static clean room in which special protective gear is worn at all times and only approved personnel can enter.
 This environment is constantly monitored by automatic controllers and the data is recorded.
 All this is in compliance with the different regulations of the FDA, the CE and other regulating bodies around the world.
-A separate line is kept for the Japanese market.
 Each capsule is numbered sequentially and tracked from the assembly and testing process, through shipping and all the way to the customer.
-Each and every capsule goes through quality tests to ensure it is it is working properly.
+Each and every capsule goes through quality tests to ensure it is working properly.

 The Given workstation and data recorder are also assembled and tested at the Yokneam facility, mainly from standard computer equipment which is then equipped with the proprietary software.
-This is done in regular computer laboratory environment and is documented to comply with FDA, CE and other regulatory controls.
+This is done in a regular computer laboratory environment and is documented to comply with FDA, CE and other regulatory controls.

-As of December 31, 2007 Given employed 232 employees in Israel, of which 66 were in R&D and Clinical Affairs, and 60 of which were direct manufacturing employees.
+As of December 31, 2007 Given employed 232 employees in Israel, mostly in R&D, clinical affairs and manufacturing.